 Description of Dissertation

 The dissertation is a scholarly work conducted independently by the student, under the direction of a full-time GSEP faculty member.
-Through satisfactory completion of the dissertation, the student demonstrates the ability to utilize the scientific method in solving practical problems.
-The methodology engaged will differ based upon the problem being addressed as well as preferences of the student and chairperson.
-Whatever methods are selected, conceptual support through review of the related literature is necessary.
-After obtaining approval of a dissertation proposal through the Preliminary Oral Defense process the student implements the methods, produces results, and identifies conclusions and recommendations.
-A Final Defense is held when the student's committee feels the student is ready.
+Our Ed.D. programs follow a scholar-practitioner model which influences how the dissertation research is designed, implemented, and reported.
+Issues studied are specifically relevant to practice and follow an applied research model.
+Theoretical support is more focused and implications are directed toward practice.
+Our Ph.D. program follows the scholar-researcher model requiring more emphasis on existing theoretical frameworks and how research findings will contribute to further theoretical knowledge.
+The methodology engaged differs based upon the problem being addressed as well as preferences of the student and chairperson.
+Whatever methods are selected, theoretical support through review of the related literature is necessary.
+After obtaining approval of a dissertation proposal through the Preliminary Oral, the student implements the methods, produces results, and identifies conclusions and recommendations.
+A Final Defense is held when the student's committee determines that the student is ready to defend the study conclusions.

 Acceptable Dissertation Projects